Pyongyang Metro: Construction

 The system was initially electrified at 825 volts, but lowered down to 750 volts to support operation of the Class GI sets.
-However, this conflicts with the documentation on the DK4 sets, which uses 750 volts with a +20% and a -38% tolerance.
+However, this conflicted with the documentation on the DK4 sets, which uses 750 volts with a +20% and a -38% tolerance.

 A 1999 KBS news broadcast stated that two lines were under construction, with line 3 to run from Kwangbok station to Mangyongdae, while the location of line 4 was unknown.
 The two lines were to open for the 55th Party Foundation Day.

 In 2012, Korean Central Television released renders of a new station bearing the name Mangyongdae displayed at the Pyongyang Architectural Festival.

 In 2018, NK News claimed that there would be possible extensions to the metro system, with anonymous sources claiming activity to the west of Kwangbok Station.
 Commercial satellite imagery revealed only one structure under construction, and it speculated an absence of announcements from state media was due to funding issues, as well as due to the 1970s tunneling accidents.

-In 2019, Kaeson station and Tongil Station were modernised, adding TVs that show the next service and brighter lighting.
+In 2019, Kaeson station and Moranbong station were modernised, adding TVs that show the next service and brighter lighting.
 This was followed by Jonu station and Chonsung station in 2020.
 The TVs can also display a digital version of the Rodong Sinmun.

 At the 8th Congress of the Workers' Party of Korea, it was announced to push forward on the updating and renovation of the Pyongyang Metro, along with the production of new-type subway trains.

+In 2025, it was announced that remodeling was recently completed at several metro stations, including the Moranbong, Jonu and Pulgunbyol stations.